An open drainage system is a canal created to channel runoff water and prevent flooding or pooling on a property.

 Pipes typically need to be dug up for any repairs, which takes longer and costs more.

 Open drains serve as surface drainage because they receive overland flow.

-They also collect more silt and rubbish than pipes and permit increased residency of water to break down pollutants.
+They also collect more silt and rubbish than pipes and permit water to break down pollutants.

 Installing open drainage systems parallel to roads is a great way to guide water off the roadway and ensure roads remain safe even in wet conditions.